While the Airofit breathing trainer might assist with respiratory issues, Airofit is not a medical device nor made for treating illness.

 How do you see the future in terms of progress on major respiratory conditions like SSc?
 Is there cause for optimism?

 I am very optimistic.
 There is an avenue of knowledge behind this field.
-I think that more RMT studies should be conducted considering the progression of any respiratory disease, not only in the last stage or in the rehabilitation scenario but also pre-clinical forms.
+I think that more RMT studies should be conducted considering the progression of any respiratory disease, not only in the last stage or in the rehabilitation scenario but also in pre-clinical forms.

 Do you think we can use our Airofit platform and products to help to spread science-based advice and useful guidance on breathing techniques and health?